Search by Provider Name

 Washington, PA 15301

-Eligibility: Typically ages 21 and older (there may be opportunities for high school and college-aged volunteers)
+Eligibility: Typically adults age 21 and older (there may be opportunities for high

 Hours: Mentoring activities often take place outside normal business hours